Vestigialearth/LightPI/README.md

 # LightPI

 Creating an API for my COMP 349 Class

 Distributed-Systems assignment #1

 Premise:

 In our assignment, we are going to simulate some smart devices, focusing on how to maintain state and control one or more of them.
-To make things interesting, we will also have background “threads” that support timers (to turn the device off after a certain amount of elapsed time) and events (on at certain time, off at certain time).
-We will also have reporting (logs) that allow us to see all events and usage information associated with these smart devices.
+Additionally, We will also have reporting (logs) that allow us to see all events and usage information associated with these smart devices.

 Process: